24 Data Scientist CV Examples for 2026

 • Use Grammarly or a similar tool to check the spelling and grammar in your CV.
 Then do that two more times.
 Finally, have someone else review it just for spelling and grammar.

 • Don’t give the person reviewing your CV a silly reason to put it in the “No” pile.
-Check your resume carefully.
+Check your CV carefully.

-You don’t need to go overboard with customising your CV.
-Here are the steps we recommend to tailor it for each job:
+Here are the steps we recommend to customize it for each job:

-• Ensure that for each language you have extensive experience in (such as Python and R), you have separate CVs highlighting specific projects in each language.
+• Ensure that for each language you have extensive experience in (Python and R, for example), you have separate CVs highlighting specific projects in each language.

-• So in this example, we’ll have one “Python” CV and one “R” CV depending on what the job is seeking.
+• In this example, we’ll have one “Python” CV and one “R” CV depending on what the job requires.

 • Read the data scientist job description.
 Do any specific projects you worked on come to mind as you read it?
 If so, include those projects as bullet points on your resume.
 Here are some sample questions to help you think of specific projects to list for different jobs: